pragathoys/web3-coin-flip/README.md

  Tail-Head-Head-Tail-Tail-Head-Head-Tail-Tail-Tail
  Heads: 4 times
  Tail: 6 times

- Almost 50% which shows an indication that our try is justice.
+ Almost around 50% which is an indication that our implementation  is quite fair.
 Of course you have to run more than 10 times the contract.

 ## Pseudo Random logic
 Since there is no built-in function to create a random number we will use what we have.
 So our logic will be: